Bank of America (NYSE:BAC) Trading Down 0.1%

 Bank of America Price Performance

-Bank of America (NYSE:BAC – Get Free Report) last released its quarterly earnings results on Tuesday, April 16th.
-The financial services provider reported $0.83 earnings per share for the quarter, topping analysts’ consensus estimates of $0.77 by $0.06.
-The business had revenue of $25.82 billion during the quarter, compared to analysts’ expectations of $25.49 billion.
-Bank of America had a return on equity of 10.88% and a net margin of 13.94%.
-The company’s revenue was down 1.7% compared to the same quarter last year.
-During the same period in the prior year, the business posted $0.94 EPS.
-On average, sell-side analysts forecast that Bank of America Co. will post 3.22 EPS for the current year.
+Bank of America (NYSE:BAC – Get Free Report) last issued its quarterly earnings data on Tuesday, April 16th.
+The financial services provider reported $0.83 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.77 by $0.06.
+Bank of America had a net margin of 13.94% and a return on equity of 10.88%.
+The firm had revenue of $25.82 billion during the quarter, compared to the consensus estimate of $25.49 billion.
+During the same period last year, the business posted $0.94 earnings per share.
+The business’s revenue for the quarter was down 1.7% compared to the same quarter last year.
+Equities research analysts anticipate that Bank of America Co. will post 3.22 earnings per share for the current year.

 Bank of America Dividend Announcement

-The firm also recently disclosed a quarterly dividend, which was paid on Friday, June 28th.
-Investors of record on Friday, June 7th were issued a $0.24 dividend.
-This represents a $0.96 dividend on an annualized basis and a dividend yield of 2.41%.
+The firm also recently declared a quarterly dividend, which was paid on Friday, June 28th.
+Stockholders of record on Friday, June 7th were issued a dividend of $0.24 per share.
 The ex-dividend date was Friday, June 7th.
-Bank of America’s dividend payout ratio (DPR) is currently 33.22%.
+This represents a $0.96 dividend on an annualized basis and a dividend yield of 2.35%.
+Bank of America’s dividend payout ratio (DPR) is presently 33.22%.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
-Sherbrooke Park Advisers LLC purchased a new position in shares of Bank of America in the 3rd quarter valued at about $410,000.
-Caisse DE Depot ET Placement DU Quebec boosted its holdings in shares of Bank of America by 103.6% in the 3rd quarter.
-Caisse DE Depot ET Placement DU Quebec now owns 1,650,335 shares of the financial services provider’s stock valued at $45,186,000 after buying an additional 839,635 shares in the last quarter.
-United Services Automobile Association grew its position in shares of Bank of America by 11.1% in the 3rd quarter.
-United Services Automobile Association now owns 184,523 shares of the financial services provider’s stock valued at $5,052,000 after buying an additional 18,504 shares during the last quarter.
-Quadrature Capital Ltd raised its stake in Bank of America by 25.0% during the 3rd quarter.
-Quadrature Capital Ltd now owns 612,159 shares of the financial services provider’s stock worth $16,761,000 after acquiring an additional 122,501 shares in the last quarter.
-Finally, AQR Capital Management LLC lifted its position in Bank of America by 231.8% in the third quarter.
-AQR Capital Management LLC now owns 4,502,265 shares of the financial services provider’s stock valued at $123,272,000 after acquiring an additional 3,145,432 shares during the last quarter.
-70.71% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds have recently modified their holdings of BAC.
+Norges Bank acquired a new position in shares of Bank of America during the fourth quarter worth $3,734,407,000.
+Vanguard Group Inc. lifted its holdings in Bank of America by 5.9% in the first quarter.
+Vanguard Group Inc. now owns 644,460,334 shares of the financial services provider’s stock valued at $24,437,936,000 after buying an additional 36,124,363 shares during the period.
+DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main lifted its holdings in Bank of America by 360.9% in the fourth quarter.
+DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main now owns 37,290,357 shares of the financial services provider’s stock valued at $1,255,514,000 after buying an additional 29,198,846 shares during the period.
+Alphinity Investment Management Pty Ltd increased its stake in Bank of America by 1,071.8% in the fourth quarter.
+Alphinity Investment Management Pty Ltd now owns 14,082,264 shares of the financial services provider’s stock valued at $474,150,000 after purchasing an additional 12,880,492 shares in the last quarter.
+Finally, Price T Rowe Associates Inc. MD increased its stake in Bank of America by 10.5% in the fourth quarter.
+Price T Rowe Associates Inc. MD now owns 104,030,844 shares of the financial services provider’s stock valued at $3,502,720,000 after purchasing an additional 9,879,524 shares in the last quarter.
+Institutional investors and hedge funds own 70.71% of the company’s stock.

 Bank of America Corporation, through its subsidiaries, provides banking and financial products and services for individual consumers, small and middle-market businesses, institutional investors, large corporations, and governments worldwide.
 It operates in four segments: Consumer Banking, Global Wealth & Investment Management (GWIM), Global Banking, and Global Markets.